Cagayan de Oro: Spanish period

 The Himologan settlement was still occupied by the time the Europeans made contact.
 In 1622, two Spanish Augustinian Recollect missionaries reached the settlement and described it as being inhabited by a mixed stock descended from Lumad and sea-faring Visayans ("Dumagat").
 They described the men of the settlement as being tattooed like other Visayans and the women as being ornamented with intricate jewelry, some of which were golden.
 They also identified them as animists, practicing traditional anitism, though they paid tribute to Muhammad Kudarat, the sultan of the Islamized Sultanate of Maguindanao to the south.

 The original Lumad inhabitants of Cagayan de Oro (and Misamis Oriental in general) are the Higaonon people whose name means "people of the coast", from the Higaonon word higa, meaning "coastal plain" or "shore".
 They resisted the Spanish Reducciones policies and were displaced by more incoming Dumagat migrants (mostly Visayans) during the Spanish colonial period.
 Most Higaonon moved to the interior highlands of Misamis Oriental and northern Bukidnon.

 In 1626, Fray Agustín de San Pedro persuaded the chief of Himologan, Datu Salangsang, to transfer his settlement down the Cagayan River, to the present-day Gaston Park.
 De San Pedro later fortified the new settlement against Sultan Kudarat's raiders.

 In 1738, Spanish dominance was felt in Cagayan de Oro.
 When Misamis gained the status of province in 1818, one of its four districts was the Partidos de Cagayan.
 In 1871, the "Partidos" became a town and was made a permanent capital of Misamis.
+Of which there were 38 Spanish-Filipino families.

 On February 27, 1872, Governor-General Carlos María de La Torre issued a decree declaring Cagayan the permanent capital of Segundo Distrito de Misamis.
 During this era, the name of the town was known as Cagayan de Misamis.

 In 1883, the town became a seat of the Spanish government in Mindanao for the provinces of Misamis Oriental, Misamis Occidental, Bukidnon and Lanao del Norte.

 The Spanish authorities surrendered to Misamis governor Jose Roa and municipal mayor Toribio Chavez, both appointees of President Emilio Aguinaldo.
 With the Fiesta Nacional of January 10–11, 1899, their independence was celebrated as the Philippine flag was raised for the second time in Mindanao.
 At that time, the town joined the Aguinaldo government in the second time it was declared.